sad12x/sad12x/README.md

-- 👋 Hi, I’m @sad12x
+- 👋 Hi, I’m @sad12 or @sad12x on github
-- 👀 I’m interested in ...
+- 👀 I’m interested in in proramming,hacking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python,js and but also c,c#,goland but not heavily
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate on anything yet
-- 📫 How to reach me ...
+- 📫 How to reach me ... none available now

 <!---
 sad12x/sad12x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.